Training Program>Complex Trauma

 Advanced Training in Complex Trauma and Dissociation

 Sensorimotor Psychotherapy℠ techniques are uniquely suited for clients with complex symptoms and disorders.
-Complex trauma and Borderline Personality Disorder clients benefit from the emphasis on mindfulness and present day focus, while dissociative disorder clients benefit from working with the body that is a shared whole for all parts.
-Despite the fact that more complex clients can be body-phobic or have difficulty with movement and action, Sensorimotor Psychotherapy℠ techniques can be adapted to suit their special requirements.
-Slowing down the pace, working with ‘slivers’ of information, combining body and parts work, increasing the amount of repetition and practice all contribute to expanding the Window of Tolerance.
-In addition, the basic skills from the Level I Training will be reviewed via intensive skills practice in order to increase mastery of Sensorimotor Psychotherapy℠ work and prepare students for Level II and Level III.
+Complex trauma and Borderline Personality Disorder clients benefit from the emphasis on mindfulness and present moment focus, while dissociative disorder clients can benefit from working with both the parts and the body they share.
+Despite the fact that more complex and dissociative clients can be body-phobic or have difficulty with movement and action, Sensorimotor Psychotherapy℠ techniques can be adapted to suit their special requirements.
+Slowing down the pace, simplifying the demands on the client for body awareness, introducing the Structural Dissociation model, integrating mindful embodied parts work, and increasing the amount of repetition and contact all can contribute to increasing the effectiveness of SP work even with very dysregulated clients.

 The Training in Complex Trauma and Dissociation consists of approximately 50 contact hours divided into 2 to 4 multi-day modules, for a total of 8 days.
 Modules are non sequential and typically spaced 6-8 weeks apart; trainings typically complete within 3-6 months.